What makes an ideal surveillance drone? To appreciate the answer to this question it is important to first understand what Surveillance is.

 ISR is a variation of Intelligence, Surveillance, Target Acquisition and Reconnaissance (ISTAR).
 Both of these practices aid in Situational Awareness (SA) and in operational responses to security incidents.
 They rely on a collection of electronic sensors to be informed which includes alerting, object identification and tracking, situational awareness, and characterization of the operational environment.

 Wikipedia defines ISR as “a capability for gathering data and information on an object or in an area of interest (AOI) on a persistent, event-driven, or scheduled basis using imagery, signals, and other collection methods”.
-Generally, this type of surveillance requires an element of stealth or low-noise footprint, to avoid detection as well.
+Generally, this type of surveillance requires an element of stealth or low-noise footprint/or see in the dark, to avoid detection as well.

 - Detection: We sometimes detect or observe something moving in the distance.
 We require different resolution for each of these applications, so we have to define what we mean before calculating the resolution